GradingAttack: Exposing Security Vulnerabilities in LLM Based Educational Grading Agents: Related Work

-With advancements in natural language processing and deep learning, an increasing number of studies explore the application of these techniques for ASAG \cite{burrows2015eras,bonthu2021automated,putnikovic2023embeddings}.
-However, students may exploit vulnerability in grading models to manipulate their scores, compromising the fairness of assessment and negatively impacting educational quality \cite{filighera2020fooling}.
-Ding et al. employed adversarial answers of varying complexity, including random character sequences, word shuffling and outputs from generative language models, to cheat ASAG models \cite{ding2020don}.
-Their findings indicate that even simple adversarial techniques can substantially reduce the accuracy of ASAG models.
-Filighera et al. designed a black-box adversarial attack targeting ASAG models by inserting adjectives and adverbs into incorrect student responses, successfully deceiving advanced models like BERT and T5 while maintaining low detectability by human graders \cite{filighera2024cheating}.
-Laarmann-Quante et al. built a multilingual adversarial dataset to assess ASAG models' robustness, revealing significant cross-language and prompt-specific weaknesses using n-gram sampling and adjective insertion \cite{laarmann2024multilingual}.
-Unlike previous studies, this paper investigates cheating strategies targeting LLM based ASAG models, which are more complex and have been relatively underexplored.
+With advancements in natural language processing and deep learning, an increasing number of studies explore the application of these techniques for ASAG \citep{burrows2015eras,bonthu2021automated,putnikovic2023embeddings}.
+However, students may exploit vulnerabilities in grading systems to manipulate their scores, compromising the fairness of assessment and negatively impacting educational quality \citep{filighera2020fooling}.
+Ding et al. employed adversarial answers of varying complexity, including random character sequences, word shuffling and outputs from generative language models, to cheat ASAG models \citep{ding2020don}.
+Their findings indicate that even simple adversarial techniques can substantially reduce the accuracy of grading systems.
+Filighera et al. designed a black-box adversarial attack targeting ASAG models by inserting adjectives and adverbs into incorrect student responses, successfully deceiving advanced models like BERT and T5 while maintaining low detectability by human graders \citep{filighera2024cheating}.
+Laarmann-Quante et al. built a multilingual adversarial dataset to assess ASAG models' robustness, revealing significant cross-language and prompt-specific weaknesses using n-gram sampling and adjective insertion \citep{laarmann2024multilingual}.
+Unlike previous studies, this paper investigates attack strategies targeting LLM based grading agents, which are more complex and have been relatively underexplored.